phantomwolf/leetcode-problems/Leetcode/0055-JumpGame/README.md

 Time complexity: O(n).
 Space complexity: O(n).

+**Further optimization**: we can see within the loop, only dp[i-1] and dp[i] are involved.
+This means we don't need an dp array to store the values.
+After further optimization, this solution will become solution 4: Greedy Solution.

-## Greedy Solution
+## Solution 4: Greedy Solution
-Define `currMax` as the farthest index we can reach so far.
-At the beginning, we're at index 0, and the farthest index we can reach is nums[0], which means we can reach [0, nums[0]].
-So we can continue scaning indexes in [0, nums[0]], and keep updating `currMax`.
-If at some moment, `currMax >= nums.length - 1`, this means we can reach the last index; if we reached currMax and `currMax < nums.length - 1`, this means we can't go any further and it's impossible to reach the last index.
+Define `currMax` as the farthest index we can reach from the positions we've scanned so far.

+At the beginning, the farthest index we can reach is `currMax = 0`.

+From 0, we can reach [1, nums[0]], so we continue scanning to `currMax = nums[0]`.
+Meanwhile, we keep updating currMax as we scan new elements.

+If at any given time, currMax >= lastIndex, it means we can jump to the last index.